Mikihero/EventTools/README.md

 **Other Features:**
 - Whenever roundlock is toggled an adminchat message is sent.

-**Pretty much everything you can imagine about the above commands and features can be changed in the config file for your server.**
+**Pretty much everything you can imagine about the above commands and features can be changed in the config file of your server.**